 Around 11-weeks old, she would yawn at the 60-minute-mark, but from trial and error, I knew she needed a little extra time in order to take a long and restorative nap.

-The best analogy I can give for this is if your toddler is hungry at 4:30 pm but dinner will be ready at 5:00 pm.
+The best analogy I can give for this is this.
+If your toddler is hungry at 4:30 pm but dinner will be ready at 5:00 pm.
 You don’t want to give your toddler a snack now because then they won’t eat dinner.

-Baby’s wake windows for sleep are similar!
+Baby’s wake windows for sleep are similar.

 If your baby has independent sleep habits and is still struggling with short naps. consider their wake window.
 You may have to stretch them a bit in order to get them to stay awake a little longer.